ShahmeerNaeem/insurance_claim_prediction/README.md

 ## 📌 Problem Statement

-> **Objective:** Predict whether a customer will make a claim based on features like age, BMI, number of children, smoking status, and region.

 The original dataset does **not contain a claim label**, so I engineered a binary target (`will_claim`) using domain logic, assuming that individuals with insurance charges **above the mean** are likely to have made a claim.

+---

+## 🎯 Goal

+> Predict whether a customer is likely to make an insurance claim, based on personal and policy-related attributes.

 ---